 How to calculate sickness absence percentages

-To measure the amount of time lost to sickness absence within the business, complete the following steps:
+To measure the amount of time lost to sickness absence or absenteeism within the business, you can use the following absence formula:

 - Add up the total number of days that should have been worked (or hours for variable hours employees).